Ashik-Ahammad/nagiosSetupDocs/README.md

 10. **Run the configuration script with the name of the group which you have created in above step**

-   ./configure --with-command-group=nagiocmd
+        ./configure --with-command-group=nagioscmd

-   *Compile the nagios source code, run the below command*
+   Compile the nagios source code, run the below command

          make all

 11. **Install binaries, init script, sample config files and set permission on the external command directly**